BLM Grassroots Santa Clarita Valley

 LOVING ENGAGEMENT

-We cultivate an intergenerational and communal network free from ageism.
-We believe that all people, regardless of age, show up with the capacity to lead and learn.
+We cultivate an intergenerational and communal network free from ageism, rooted in an abolitionist agenda that supports the Black freedom movement.
+We believe that all people, regardless of age, possess the capacity to lead and learn, reinforcing the importance of community power.

 LOVING ENGAGEMENT